-Love it or hate it, almost all landscape artists want to be able to paint trees, woods and grass realistically.
+Love it or hate it, almost all landscape artists want to paint trees, woods and grass realistically.

 But mixing greens can be one of the major issues that can start to throw your landscape painting off-course.